Scroll down to the bottom for the blog response to the film Killing Us Softly.

 The Gender Ads Project A website that examines how gender is portrayed in print advertising.

 Now Foundation – Love Your Body The National Organization for Women’s Love Your Body Project examines stereotypes around beauty and ads that both demean and empower women.

 Sociological Images a blog that offers image-based sociological commentary on a wide range of social phenomena.
 The aim of the blog is to encourage readers to learn to see how social institutions, interactions, and ideas (including advertising) affect the individual.
 Check out their Pinterest account for boards on various types of advertising and marketing.

 KILLING US SOFTLY BLOG RESPONSE

-As discussed in class, respond to Killing Us Softly 4, the film you watched in class.
+As discussed in class, respond to Killing Us Softly 4, the film you watched in class OR the article you read for homework on men in media.
 Use your first name and last initial so that you may be identified.
 (If there is more than one of you with the same first name, last initial, be creative.
 How will I know who you are?)
 What did you agree with?
 Disagree with?
 What made you angry?
 Sad?
 Frustrated?
 What part or parts stuck with you and why?
 Your response should be at least 150 words (8-10 sentences).
 When possible, use quotes to support your points.
 Your argument and/or idea will be stronger if you support it.

-You should also respond to AT LEAST one other person’s comments.
+You should also respond to AT LEAST two other people’s comments.
 More class participation credit will be given to those who comment more.
 I will be reading all of your comments, so check back for my responses.
 Although I cannot respond to all of you individually, I will make comments where I see fit. -Ms. Mc